-Trump says Guatemala signing deal to restrict asylum cases
+US, Guatemala sign agreement to restrict asylum cases

 Trump was asked if he expected to reach similar agreements with Honduras and El Salvador.
 He replied, “I do indeed.”

-Associated Press writers Kevin Freking, Luis Alonso and Jill Colvin in Washington and Peter Orsi in Mexico City contributed to this report.
+Associated Press writers Kevin Freking, Luis Alonso and Jill Colvin in Washington, Elliot Spagat in San Diego, Peter Orsi in Mexico City and Sonny Figueroa in Guatemala City, Guatemala, contributed to this report.